-On an upcoming episode of Destination on the Left, I talk to Aileen Ramos from Visit Laredo Texas.
-She describes an upcoming anniversary celebration taking place in 2020.
-Visit Laredo is involved with the planning and promotion of the upcoming 265th year anniversary of the founding of Laredo and 180 years since Laredo was part of the Republic of the Rio Grande.
-The Laredo community sees this celebration as a way to show off their community pride by bringing together various groups committed to the future of the city.
-The celebration committee includes Visit Laredo, the arts & culture community, eco-tourism initiatives and the local university, Texas A&M. The celebration will take place throughout 2020 and it will build off successful annual celebrations that are already on the calendar and draw big crowds.
-(Watch for episode 159 that will go live on December 18 for more details)
+On episode 161 of Destination on the Left, I talk to Aileen Ramos from Visit Laredo Texas.
+She describes an upcoming anniversary celebration they were planning for May 2020.
+Visit Laredo was involved with the planning and promotion of the 265th year anniversary of the founding of Laredo and 180 years since Laredo was part of the Republic of the Rio Grande.
+For the Laredo community, this annual celebration is a way to show off their community pride by bringing together various groups committed to the future of the city.
+Even when the course of events in 2020 changed the nature of their celebration, the celebration pivoted to virtual and found ways to commemorate their anniversary.

 Identify the audience

 At the first PPC meeting for BTI, we focused on who we wanted to include in our celebration.
 We needed to identify the audience before we could figure out how we were going to celebrate.
-In our case, we wanted to include three audiences; our team, our clients and those supporters who have been part of our journey.
-Once we identified the audiences we started to brainstorm what we wanted to do and how we could include each of them in the celebration.
+In our case, we had three audiences: our team, our clients and those supporters who have been part of our journey.
+Then we started to brainstorm what we wanted to do and how we could include each of them in the celebration.
 I go into great detail about our planning in my solocast on Destination on the Left, Episode 155.

-In my interview with Rob Casetti from Corning Museum of Glass on episode 148, we talk about his organization’s 150 year anniversary celebration in 2018.
+In my interview with Rob Casetti from Corning Museum of Glass on episode 148, we talk about his organization’s 150-year anniversary celebration in 2018.
 The museum had gone on the road with their Hot Glass Demos to show off the artistry and skill of glassmaking.
 These road trips were often outside of New York State where the museum is based.
-When approaching the 150th anniversary, they wanted to celebrate with the communities who had been part of their journey when the company moved from Brooklyn to Corning, NY.
-The trip 150 years ago took place on the Erie Canal and Rob’s team thought recreating that trip would be the best way to celebrate with their audience.
+When approaching the 150th anniversary, they wanted to celebrate with the communities who had been part of their journey when the company moved from Brooklyn to Corning, NY in 1868.
+The trip took place on the Erie Canal and Rob’s team thought recreating that trip would be the best way to celebrate with their audience.

-2020 marks the 100th anniversary of women’s right to vote.
-As the epicenter of the Women’s Rights movement 100 years ago, the Finger Lakes vacation region is taking advantage of this celebration.
-As a woman owned business, we are especially excited about what the Finger Lakes is doing to celebrate an upcoming anniversary.
-To help bring attention to this monumental year and the role that the Finger Lakes played, they have collaborated with the 14 counties that make up the region to compile a list of 100 ways to celebrate women empowerment in the Finger Lakes.
+2020 marked the 100th anniversary of women’s right to vote in the US.
+As the epicenter of the Women’s Rights movement 100 years ago, the Finger Lakes vacation region highlighted the celebration.
+As a woman owned business, we are especially excited about what the Finger Lakes did to celebrate this anniversary.
+To help bring attention to this monumental year and the role that the Finger Lakes played, they collaborated with the 14 counties that make up the region to compile a list of 100 ways to celebrate women empowerment in the Finger Lakes.
 The impressive list includes historical stops, women-led workshops, female foodies, women and craft beverages, women in education, entrepreneurs and more.